AAIMH SA Event

 organisations to allocate scarce resources to those who most need them.
 In this training, participants will learn how to use the Maternal

 Looking Guide.
 There will be lots of opportunities for practice and reflection.
+It is essential that you attend the full day of

 THE PRESENTER